 - Download Singles: sales of digital singles from the album (ratio 1,5/10)

-It goes without saying that BTS is the best-selling act globally since their debut a mere 7 years ago.
+It goes without saying that BTS is the best-selling act globally from their debut to date.

-Both Skool Luv Affair and Dark & Wild doubled these results, both hitting a million with ease.
+Both Skool Luv Affair and Dark & Wild notably improved these results, both hitting a million with ease, with the former jumping over 2 million with a late 2020 reissue.

 Then came both volumes of The Most Beautiful Moment In Life, both issued in 2015.
-They add for over 6 million equivalent album sales combined.
+They add for nearly 7 million equivalent album sales combined.
 With these scores, they rank among the most successful Korean efforts of all-time.

 That’s when it gets really amazing.
 Top selling Korean records happen to be the calm before the storm for the seven members group.

-Wings, through its original version, its reissue, heavy usage on music videos, stunning downloads plus a consistent and massive streaming performance, breaks through the sky with a total of 7.8 million.
+Wings, through its original version, its reissue, heavy usage on music videos, stunning downloads plus a consistent and massive streaming performance, broke the glass ceiling of Asian acts with a total of 8.5 million.

 Love Yourself: Her made them noticed by major news outlets, hitting the Top 10 in the US.
-It was just one out of countless achievements that led it close to 6.8 million sales.
+It was just one out of countless achievements that led it to 7.5 million sales.

-Map of the Soul: Persona came out last year but that was enough for it to surpass its predecessors at a stunning 7.9 million.
+Map of the Soul: Persona has been strong enough to surpass its predecessors at a stunning 9.1 million.
+The magical 10 million mark is only a matter of time.

-If the success of Persona album was incredible enough, Map of the Soul: 7 is already up to 6.9 million units.
-It really has a shot at becoming their best-selling album overall, unless their next one does even better.
+If the success of Persona album was incredible enough, Map of the Soul: 7 is already up to 8.1 million units.

 So far, BTS have an album among the top 3 most successful albums from each year 2016, 2017, 2018, 2019 and 2020.
 They are definitely at the top of the game right now.